"If you seek to come into your own presence, you will find the exact right rhythm for your life." ~ John O'Donohue

 We will respond within 10 days of receiving your application, to let you know whether you have been accepted into the program.
 Please do not send any further payments until you hear from us.

-$290 per weekend or $1,740 for the entire Immersion.
-All students enrolled in the Immersion program will receive free unlimited yoga at SYA during the course of the program.
-We encourage you to come to class as often as your schedule permits!
+$303.75 per weekend or $1,822.50 for the entire Immersion.
+All students enrolled in the Immersion program will receive 20% discounted class packages* during their training.
 You can expect to spend about $100 on books.
 There are no further fees or workshop/retreat costs.

 Pay in full: We will happily take payment in full via check or credit card.